pratik343/demo/README.md

-Basic landing pagw with navbar and footer.
+Basic landing page with navbar and footer.